top of page

 We are honest about community.
 Living and working together can be deeply nourishing, and it will also surface our edges, unconscious habits, triggers, patterns and shadows.
 Here, community is understood as an initiatory path: one that requires self-awareness, emotional responsibility, and the capacity to stay present when things are uncomfortable.

 This program is for people who are already engaged in their own inner work and who have practices to regulate their emotions, and for self-awareness, reflection, and accountability (or those who are willing to learn).
-It is not designed for those seeking a place to process unowned trauma, be held through crisis, or idealize community as a healing solution.
 Participants are expected to own their emotions, take responsibility for their impact, and seek support without offloading their healing onto others.

 Designed for stays of two months or longer, this program invites both the outer work of farming and the inner work of relationship.